LudvigOlsen/nattrs/README.md

 ```

-## Populate dicts with empty lists
+## populate_product

-In this example, we wish to prepopulate nested dicts with empty lists to allow appending within a `for` loop.
+In this example, we wish to pre-populate nested dicts with empty lists to allow appending within a `for` loop.
+First, we go through the manual approach of doing this.
+Second, we show how easy it is to do with `populate_product()`.

 Say we have 3 variables that can each hold 2 values.
 We want to compute *something* for each combination of these values.
 Let's first define these variables and their options: